aabir/roastthemes-recipe-wp-theme/README.md

 # Roastthemes Recipe WordPress Theme.
 A free WordPress theme for restaurant.

 The HTML template was taken from https://w3layouts.com/hot-foods-a-hotel-category-flat-bootstrap-responsive-web-template/.
-I have convert the HTML to WordPress theme and added lots of custom functionality.
+I have build the WordPress theme from HTML and added lots of custom functionality.
 You can see the theme <a href="http://roastthemes.recipe.shiblenoman.com/" target="_blank">demo</a> here.

 <h2>Copyright</h2>
 Feel free to use and modify this theme as you like.
-Fruitful is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)
+RoastRecipe is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)

 <h2>Features</h2>
 <ul>